Have you ever wondered if it’s worth it to build a brand? How can it really impact a business?

 It’s key to use a special provider, since your usual Outlook or Gmail won’t make it any easy for you: you won’t know how many emails were opened, if people clicked on links, you’ll have to manually add newcomers.
 It just isn’t effective.

 You can try MailerLite or MailChimp, both for free until you get 1.000 email accounts subscribed.
 Or you can check GetResponse, the first 1.000 subscribers will be $15 /month but you can get a 30 days free trial.
-You can find
+You can find in and out about email service providers in our article about it.

 There you have it!!
 The steps to follow in order to build a brand.
 This guide has been in-depth, so I suggest you come back to it as you progress.
 If you have any question regarding a specific step, please ask in the comments section.